 When it comes to fleece jackets I prefer those without hoods, since they’re easier to layer with.
-We’ve used several brands over the years but it seems to me like we can’t go wrong with Columbia.
-The one my daughter currently wears was a yard sale find and is still in great shape!
+We’ve used several brands over the years but these days I always look for fleece that is made of recycled polyester.
+This LEGO Wear jacket is made of 20 PET bottles – how cool?!

 Hanes Eco Smart Fleece Pants